-The land proposed for subdivision must be adequately served by essential public facilities and services.
 These services include street access, water, waste water disposal and off-site drainage.
 No plat or replat may be approved unless it conforms to this policy and its standards.
 This policy may be further defined and supplemented by other ordinances adopted by the city.
-There is an essential nexus between the demand on public facilities systems created by a new development and the requirement to dedicate lights of way and easements and to construct capital improvements to offset such impacts.
+There is an essential nexus between the demand on public facilities systems created by a new development and the requirement to dedicate lights-of-way and easements and to construct capital improvements to offset such impacts.

-- Street Access All platted lots must have direct access to a public street or roadway. - Except for lots which gain access from an approved cul-de-sac, all subdivisions must have two means of access or approach, which must be connected via improved roadways to the city's improved thoroughfare and street system.
-Where the elevelopment phasing or constraints of the land prevent the provision of a second separate means of access, the city may accept a temporary street connection, or a median divided street or entry to satisfy this requirement.
-Requirements for the dication of rights-of-way and improvement of approach roads may be increased the pending upon the size or density of the proposed development, or if such need it demonstrated by a traffic impact analysis. - Water All platted lots must connect to an approved water system which is capable of providing water for health and emergency purposes. - Except for lots along an approved cul-de-sac, all lots must be provided service connections from a looped water main providing water flow from two directions of sources. - Design and construction of a water source on the site shall be in accordance with applicable regulations of the Texas Commission on Environmental Quality (TCEQ). - Water service must be sufficient to meet the fire flow requirements of the proposed development, except where a suitable alternative means of fire protection is approved by the city's Fire Chief. - d.
-The city may accept development phasing, development restrictions, and/or the construction of improvements to maintain adequate fire protection. - Waste Water All platted lots must be served by an approved means of waste water bollection and treatment. - a.
-On-site waste water treatment systems, and on-site pretreatment of industrial waste, are permitted only with approval of the City and the appropriate authority in Collings of Hunt counties. - The projected waste water discharge of a proposed development shall not exceed the opacity of the waste water system.
+- Street Access All platted lots must have direct access to a public street or roadway, private street or an approved public way. - Except for lots which gain access from an approved cul-de-sac, all subdivisions must have two means of access or approach, which must be connected via improved toadways to the city's improved thoroughfare and street system.
+Where development phasing or constraints of the land prevent the provision of a second separate means of access, the city may accept a temporary street connection, or a median divided street or entry to satisfy this requirement.
+Requirements for fiedication of rights-of-way and improvement of approach roads may be increased beginning upon the size or density of the proposed development, or if such need is the monstrated by a traffic impact analysis. - Water All platted lots must connect to an approved water system which is capable of providing water for health and emergency purposes. - Except for lots along an approved cul-de-sac, all lots must be provided service connections from a looped water main providing water flow from two directions or cources. - Design and construction of a water source on the site shall be in accordance with profitable regulations of the Toyas Commission on Source meets (Supplier UTCSO). - Water service must be sufficient to meet the fire flow requirements of the proposed development, except where a suitable alternative means of fire protection is approved by the city's Fire Chief. - The city may accept development phasing, development restrictions, and/or the construction of improvements to maintain adequate fire protection. - Waste Water All platted lots must be served by an approved means of waste water collection and treatment. - On-site waste water treatment systems, and on-site pretreatment of industrial waste, are permitted only with approval of the City and the appropriate authority in Colling or Hunt counties. - The projected waste water discharge of a proposed development shall not exceed the capacity of the waste water system.

-The city may accept the phasing of development and/or improvements to the system on as to maintain adequate waste water capacity.
-Drainage - increased stormwater runoff attributable to new development must not exceed the capacity of the downstream drainage system or adversely affect adjoining property.
+The city may accept the phasing of development and/or improvements to the system to as to maintain adequate waste water capacity.

+Drainage - Increased stormwater runoff attributable to new development must no exceed the capacity of the downstream drainage system or adversely affect adjoining property.
 Where the projected runoff would exceed capacity, the city may accept the phasing of development, the use of control methods such as retention or detention and/or the construction of offsite drainage improvements as a means of mitigation.